-The focus for 2014 is Gastrointestinal/Liver Pathology and will provide a forum for sharing information on current practice diagnostic methods and updating knowledge in emerging areas of Breast Pathology.
+The focus for 2014 is Gastrointestinal/Liver Pathology and will provide a forum for sharing information on current practice diagnostic methods and updating knowledge in emerging areas of GI/Liver Pathology.

 The objectives of the course are to enable participants (practicing pathologists and residents-in-training) to:

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of the Royal College of Physicians and Surgeons of Canada.
 This program has been reviewed and approved by the office of Continuing Medical Education and Professional Development, University of Calgary.
 Participants may claim up to a maximum of 15 hours of study credits.

 Through an agreement between the Royal College of Physicians and Surgeons of Canada and the American Medical Association, physicians may convert Royal College MOC credits to AMA PRA Category 1 CreditsTM.
 Information on the process to convert Royal College MOC credit to AMA credit can be found at www.ama-assn.org/go/internationalcme .